 Polyacrylamide (PAM) is one of the most effective and cost-efficient flocculants for municipal and industrial water treatment.
 This guide covers dosage calculation, application methods, and how to optimize PAM performance for your specific water quality.
+Based on our experience supplying PAM to 300+ water treatment plants across 45 countries since 2009.

 Why PAM for Water Treatment?